HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 Name: expressedAnnotuniq.txt
 Description: contains the IDs of the Mimulus UGT annotations that are associated with expressed genes that are unique.

+Name: RemoveWhiteSpc4.py
+Description: Removes the white space from the sequences
+Input:
+Output:

+Name: Format2.py
+Description: Adds a star after each sequence to fomrat the file.
+Input:
+Output:

 parsePrimary.py - NOTE:change input and output: